-7.5 Family of Orbits with Equal Energies and a Common Initial Point
+11.6 Family of Orbits with Equal Energies and Common Initial Point

-Earlier in Chapter 2 we discussed the properties of the set of orbits traced by the fragments of an exploding rocket.
-We assumed that these fragments initially move from a single point in all directions with initial velocities of equal magnitude.
-They thus are satellites of the earth, orbiting along different elliptical Keplerian orbits characterized by equal values of total energy.
+Earlier in Section 4.1.2, p.
+38, we discussed the properties of the set of orbits traced by the fragments of an exploding rocket.
+We assumed that all these fragments initially move from a single point in all directions with initial velocities of equal magnitude.
+They thus are satellites of the earth (or ballistic projectiles), orbiting along different elliptical Keplerian orbits characterized by equal values of total energy (per unit mass).
 These orbits are limited in space to a region whose boundary is a closed surface of revolution.
-The axis of rotation of the curve generating this surface passes through the earth's center and the initial point.
-(See Figure 2.5) What equation defines this curve?
+The axis of rotation of the curve generating this surface passes through the earth's center and the initial point (see Figure 4.5, p.
+39).
+Next we find the equation that defines this curve, and show how it can be used for solving some practical problems.